 The other main chemical is often traditionally known as ‘pink’ fluid and is added to the water of a chemical flushing toilet to keep the bowl area clean and germ-free.
-For avoidance of doubt, go along to your local caravan dealer or motorhome dealer for advice, or pay a visit to a camping accessories retailer.
+For the avoidance of doubt, go along to your local caravan dealer or motorhome dealer for advice, or pay a visit to a camping accessories retailer.

-Blue toilet fluid - Elsan 4L bottle available from Blacks
+Blue toilet fluid - Elsan 4L bottle

 How do I empty my camping toilet?

 Find your nearest designated chemical disposal point (CDP), sometimes called ‘black water’ disposal.
-The campsite will have one (well away from sources of fresh water).
-Be sure not to use the general waste water (or grey water) disposal point: chemicals cannot be introduced to the sewer system.
+The campsite will have one (well away from sources of freshwater).
+Be sure not to use the general wastewater (or greywater) disposal point: chemicals cannot be introduced to the sewer system.

 Trundle your waste tank, or toilet cassette, to the disposal area (rubber gloves might be an idea), empty it and rinse out (there’s usually a short length of hose provided).
 The tank will have a nozzle or spout, and possibly an air valve to reduce chances of splashing.
-For obvious reasons it’s best to empty the tank on a daily basis (if it’s being used), and keep it topped up with toilet fluid.
+For obvious reasons, it’s best to empty the tank on a daily basis (if it’s being used) and keep it topped up with toilet fluid.

 Chemical disposal point at a Caravan and Motorhome Club site.

 Campsites are increasingly beginning to only permit environmentally-friendly toilet waste chemicals.
 Check yours is biodegradable and formaldehyde-free.